John-wallace89/MS1-BarbellGym/README.md

 of the background image was taken from Raw Pixel.

 <h3>Acknowledgements</h3>
-My mentor Aaron for his support and expertise.<br>
+My mentor Aaron for his support and expertise.

 Gavin Smith and the Barbell Gym for trusting me with their brand and letting me use it for this project.